This example shows how to implement a lane-marking detection algorithm for FPGAs.

 The HDL Lane Detector represents the hardware-accelerated part of the design.
 This subsystem receives the input pixel stream from the front-facing camera source, transforms the view to obtain the birds-eye view, locates lane marking candidates from the transformed view and then buffers them up into a vector to send to the software side for curve fitting and overlay.

 The Birds-Eye View block transforms the front-facing camera view to a birds-eye perspective.
 Working with the images in this view simplifies the processing requirements of the downstream lane detection algorithms.
 The front-facing view suffers from perspective distortion, causing the lanes to converge at the vanishing point.
-The first stage of the system corrects the perspective distortion by transforming to the birds-eye view
+The perspective distortion is corrected by applying an inverse perspective transform.

-The Inverse Perspective Mapping is given by the following expression:
+The Inverse Perspective Mapping (IPM) is given by the following expression:

-The homography matrix, h, is derived from four intrinsic parameters of the physical camera setup, namely the focal length, pitch, height and principle point (from a pinhole camera model).
-Please refer to Computer Vision System Toolbox™ documentation for further details.
+The homography matrix, h, is derived from four intrinsic parameters of the physical camera setup, namely the focal length, pitch, height, and principle point (from a pinhole camera model).
+For more details, refer to the Computer Vision Toolbox™ documentation.

 Direct evaluation of the source (front-facing) to destination (birds-eye) mapping in real time on FPGA/ASIC hardware is challenging.
 The requirement for division along with the potential for non-sequential memory access from a frame buffer mean that the computational requirements of this part of the design are substantial.
 Therefore instead of directly evaluating the IPM calculation in real time, an offline analysis of the input to output mapping has been performed and used to pre-compute a mapping scheme.
 This is possible as the homography matrix is fixed after factory calibration/installation of the camera, due to the camera position, height and pitch being fixed.

 In this particular example, the birds-eye output image is a frame of [700x640] dimensions, whereas the front-facing input image is of [480x640] dimensions.
 There is not sufficient blanking available in order to output the full birds-eye frame before the next front-facing camera input is streamed in.
-Internally, the Birds-Eye view block will therefore lock up when it begins to process a new input frame, and will not accept new frame data until it has finished outputting the current birds-eye frame.
+The Birds-Eye view block will therefore not accept any new frame data until it has finished processing the current birds-eye frame.